 A pharmacist is a healthcare professional who prepares and dispenses medications needed to treat illnesses and improve patient quality of life.
 Learn how to become a pharmacist, as well as what paths you can take once you’ve earned your pharmacy degree.

+Becoming a pharmacist can be a fulfilling and lucrative career.
 Many people think of doctors and nurses as being on the front lines of health care, but a pharmacist is just as important for helping patients treat illnesses and other health concerns.
-They ensure patients receive the correct dosages of life-saving prescriptions, look for potentially dangerous interactions with other drugs, educate patients regarding their medications and conditions, and offer tips for healthy living.

-Read on to determine if a career as a pharmacist is right for you, and get tips on how to get started.
+Read on to determine if a career as a pharmacist is right for you.

-A pharmacist is a health care professional who specializes in the usage of medication.
-They dispense prescriptions.
-But they are also experts on how drugs work and interact with the body so that patients who take them achieve the best possible results.
-That includes how the drugs may interact with medications a person is already taking as well as what side effects a drug may cause.
+A pharmacist is a health care professional specializing in the usage and administration of medication.
+They dispense prescriptions to patients upon receiving a physician's orders.
+Pharmacists are experts on how drugs work and interact with the body so that patients who take them achieve the best possible results.

-Most pharmacists work in drug stores, grocery stores, private pharmacies, hospitals, mail-order pharmacies, big box stores, and other health care facilities.
-In addition to ensuring patients receive their medication, you may also answer questions and help educate both patients and other health care professionals on how certain drugs interact or the effects they may have on the body.
+Most pharmacists are community pharmacists who work in drug stores, grocery stores, big box stores, and private pharmacies, including those who distribute over mailorder.
+Other pharmacists work in-house at hospitals and other health care facilities serving patients.
+In addition to ensuring patients receive their medication, you may also answer questions and help educate both patients and other health care professionals on how certain drugs interact or the side effects they may have on the body or mind.

 As a pharmacist, your main task will be filling prescriptions for patients.
-But depending on where you work, you’ll likely perform other tasks on a daily basis, including:
+You’ll likely perform other tasks on a daily basis, including:

 Checking a customer's history to ensure their new medications won't interfere with their old ones